-Usually one class of 5-10 students in yr12.
-Year 12 and 13 can be taught together where classes are small.
+Usually one class of 5-10 students in Year 12.
+Year 12 and Year 13 can be taught together where classes are small.

-Supervised Study for German is a proper additional 1 hour lesson's worth of work which will be set once a week.
+Supervised Study for German is a proper additional 1-hour lesson's worth of work which will be set once a week.